gPhantasm/zeroranger-green-arrange/README.md

 Since this is just a repo of the edited music files and the patch, making releases makes no sense.
 Thus, **please download the mod by clicking the green "Code" button up top and "Download ZIP".** This will give you a ZIP file of everything.

+#### ResourceManager version (RECOMMENDED)

+Ensure you have the [ResourceManager mod](https://juliascythe.net/2024/10/04/resource-manager.html) installed correctly, then place the entire contents of the repository in `<ZERORANGER FOLDER>/musicpacks/green-arrange`.
+Select 'GREEN ARRANGE' from the in-game Music Pack setting.
+Palettes will be added to the "Visual" menu alongside the existing palettes.

 #### DeltaPatch version

 Use [DeltaPatcher](https://github.com/marco-calautti/DeltaPatcher) to apply the .xdelta to the `data.win` of a **2022 Steam version** of [ZeroRanger](https://store.steampowered.com/app/809020/ZeroRanger/).
 Then copy all the `.ogg` files from the archive to your ZeroRanger folder.
 Allow overwriting, and do not touch the new files.
 Then just launch.
 Feel free to delete `zrpal` files as they are for ResourceManager.

-#### ResourceManager version

-Ensure you have the [ResourceManager mod](https://juliascythe.net/2024/10/04/resource-manager.html) installed correctly, then place the entire contents of the repository in `<ZERORANGER FOLDER>/musicpacks/green-arrange`.
-Select 'GREEN ARRANGE' from the in-game Music Pack setting.
-Palettes will be added to the "Visual" menu alongside the existing palettes.

 ### How does it pick the tracks?